Xilinx/Vitis-Tutorials/Acceleration_Tutorial/docs/cpu_src/README.md

 Run with different sizes of matrices small and large (maximum size is 2048x2048) to gauge the impact on the execution time...
 Study the code to check how it implements the Cholesky algorithm.

-> **Note**: On Nimbix servers, fitted with Intel® Xeon® Processor E5-2640 v3 (20M Cache, 2.60 GHz), the execution time is about 21ms for a 512x512 matrix.
+> **Note**: On Nimbix servers, fitted with Intel® Xeon® Processor E5-2640 v3 (20M Cache, 2.60 GHz), the algorithm execution time is about 21ms for a 512x512 matrix.

 <p align="center"><sup>Copyright&copy; 2020 Xilinx</sup></p>